 What is Colposcopy?

-Colposcopy is a simple office procedure to examine the cervix.
-As an experience it is very similar to having a smear test performed.
-During a colposcopy, the cervix is visualised using a speculum and is examined under magnification and bright light to look for signs of any abnormality.
+Colposcopy is a simple outpatient clinic procedure to examine the cervix.
+As an experience, it is very similar to having a smear test performed.
+During colposcopy, the cervix is visualised using a speculum and is examined under magnification and bright light to look for signs of any abnormality.

 Two dyes are applied to the cervix (acetic acid and iodine) which highlight the abnormality if present.
 From the colposcopy appearance, the abnormalities can also be graded as low grade (CIN1) and high-grade changes (CIN2-3).